rollerworks/search-docs/searching_in_practice.rst

 Using OR'ed subgroups is great if want at least one field to match and mark the rest as optional.
-But this will not work if want all the fields to match but but just not together.
+But this will not work if want all the fields to match, but just not together.

 This is where subgroup (finally) come into play.
 Each subgroup can have it's own condition which is applied secondary to the parent-group and